Senior Pet Wellness Veterinarian

 -Increased thirst or urination

 -Diarrhea or constipation

 -Lumps, or changes in skin color within an area

 -Bad smelling breath

 -Excessive panting or intolerance of exertion

 If you notice any of these signs in your pet, please notify your veterinarian as soon as possible.
-Clear communication and a consistent pattern of preventative care, including proper diet, veterinary care, and exercise is the key to ensuring that your pet ages with grace, and stays with you and your family for a long time.
+Clear communication and a consistent pattern of preventative care, including proper diet, veterinary care, and exercise, are key to ensuring that your pet ages with grace, and stays with you and your family for a long time.